ChaithanyaReddy123/ChaithanyaReddy123/README.md

 ## Hello Everyone 👋
 I am ***Chaithanya*** from Andhra Pradesh,India.
 Currently working as full stack engineer at OPTUM with over 2.5 years of experience.
-Passionate Full Stack Developer with 2.7+ years of experience in designing and deploying scalable web applications that enhance performance and user experience.
 I enjoy tackling algorithmic challenges, optimizing code, and solving real-world problems using DSA and system design principles.

 My ability to debug complex issues and improve application performance makes me an asset in fast-paced agile environments.